Robert Dudley, 1st Earl of Leicester: Learning, theatre, the arts, and literature

 Leicester possessed one of the largest collections of paintings in Elizabethan England, being the first great private collector.
 He was a principal patron of Nicholas Hilliard, as well as interested in all aspects of Italian culture.
-The Earl's circle of scholars and men of letters included, among others, his nephew Philip Sidney, the astrologer and Hermeticist John Dee, his secretaries Edward Dyer and Jean Hotman, as well as John Florio and Gabriel Harvey.
+The Earl's circle of scholars and men of letters included, among others, his nephew Philip Sidney, his niece Mary Sidney Herbert, the astrologer and Hermeticist John Dee, his secretaries Edward Dyer and Jean Hotman, as well as John Florio and Gabriel Harvey.
 Through Harvey, Edmund Spenser found employment at Leicester House on the Strand, the Earl's palatial town house, where he wrote his first works of poetry.
 Many years after Leicester's death Spenser wistfully recalled this time in his Prothalamion, and in 1591 he remembered the late Earl with his poem The Ruins of Time.

 Religion

 Robert Dudley grew up as a Protestant.
 Presumably conforming in public under Mary I, he was counted among the "heretics" by Philip II's agent before Elizabeth's accession.
 He immediately became a major patron to former Edwardian clerics and returning exiles.
 Meanwhile, he also helped some of Mary's former servants and maintained Catholic contacts.
 From 1561 he advocated and supported the Huguenot cause, and the French ambassador described him as "totally of the Calvinist religion" in 1568.
 After the St. Bartholomew's Day Massacre in 1572 this trait in him became more pronounced, and he continued as the chief patron of English Puritans and a champion of international Calvinism.
 On the other hand, in his household, Leicester employed Catholics like Sir Christopher Blount, who held a position of trust and of whom he was personally fond.
 The Earl's patronage of and reliance on individuals was as much a matter of old family loyalties or personal relationships as of religious allegiances.

 Leicester was especially interested in the furtherance of preaching, which was the main concern of moderate Puritanism.
 He went to great lengths to support non-conforming preachers, while warning them against too radical positions which, he argued, would only endanger what reforms had been hitherto achieved.
 He would not condone the overthrow of the existing church model because of "trifles", he said.
 "I am not, I thank God, fantastically persuaded in religion but ... do find it soundly and godly set forth in this universal Church of England."
 Accordingly, he tried to smooth things out and, among other moves, initiated several disputations between the more radical elements of the Church and the episcopal side so that they "might make reconcilement".
 His influence in ecclesiastical matters was considerable until it declined in the 1580s under Archbishop John Whitgift.